msyamkumar/cs220-f20-projects/p12/README.md

 * Find the table containing the data (Hint: .find() or .find_all() methods can be used).
 * Find all the rows in the table (Note: rows are inside 'tr' html tag and data is in 'td' tag).
 * Create a dictionary containing country name, capital and location coordinate and then create a list of dictionaries for all the countries.
 * **Careful!** This web page has more countries than `countries.json`.
 We will ignore the countries that are not in that file.
 You need to filter and keep only the 174 countries whose names also appear in `countries.json`.
+The column names should be consistent with the original `capitals.json`.
 * Save this list into file titled `my_capitals.json`.
 You can use json.dump() method.

 Your answer will be your data from your constructed `my_capitals.json` file read in using `open("my_capitals.json", "r").read()`